crhuber/crumb/README.md

 This command:
 - Parses a `.env` file to extract environment variables and their values
-- Validates the destination path (must start with `/`, no spaces or special characters)
-- Preserves the original case of environment variable names in storage paths
-- Detects conflicts with existing secrets and prompts for confirmation
-- Creates the destination path structure if it doesn't exist
 - Imports all variables as individual secrets under the specified path
 - Re-encrypts and saves the secrets file